quarkusio/quarkus/jakarta/README.md

 ## Transforming

-This directory contains scripts and configuration files to automate the migration to Jakarta EE 9 (for now) and hopefully Jakarta EE 10 soon.
+This directory contains scripts and configuration files to automate the migration to Jakarta EE 10 soon.

+This is a work in progress and some pieces are still missing (JPA 3.1 and Hibernate ORM 6 for instance).

 ### jakarta/transform.sh